epicodus/epicenter/README.md

-Payments
---

-This is a recurring payments app built with the Balanced API.
-It's used to manage payments for Epicodus graduates.
+# Epissessments

+**Epissessments** is an assessment management app for Epicodus teachers & students.

-To do
+## To do
-==
+- Add Github sign-up/login.
+- Students
+  - CRUD for assessment submissions
+  - Grades per assessment
+  - Grades overall
+  - View feedback for each assessment requirement
+  - Integrate with Github user repos, select repo to submit from drop-down
+  - Use Github profile picture
+- Teachers
+  - CRUD for assessment templates
-- Add rake task for billing subscriptions
+  - CRUD for assessment grades/feedback
-- Add method to check for upcoming payments (and rake task)
+  - View assessments awaiting review
+  - Navbar count of unreviewed assessments
+  - Grades per assessment
+  - Grades per student
+  - Grades per term
 - Email notifications
+  - when an assessment has been graded
-  - when payment has been made
+  - when a new assessment has been posted
-  - 2 days before payment is scheduled